 Location: 1600 City Park Road, Austin, TX 78730

-Good to know: fishing dock, bank fishing, Lake Austin, largemouth bass, sandy beach, playground, trails.
+Good to know: fishing dock, bank fishing, Lake Austin, largemouth bass, sandy beach, playground.

 Parent tip: The fishing dock is the best spot for kids — stable footing and fish that hang near the structure.
 Bring a net; bass run big here.